Cassio-Lima/Phosphoproteomics_course_Jaboticabal-2022/index.md

 - Day 2 (Link)
 - Day 3 (Link)

+### Programs

+Currently, a pletora of programs are available for analysis of proteomics data analysis; however, MaxQuant is one of the most popular because it is easy to use, offers functionalities for nearly all kinds of proteomics data analysis challenges and it's free.
+The software is maintaned by the Max Planck Institute of Biochemistry (MPI) and receives updates regularly.

+You can download MaxQuant [here](https://www.maxquant.org/maxquant/)

+Additionally, the Perseus program handles most output files from MaxQuant and assists the analysis.

+You can download Perseus [here](https://www.maxquant.org/perseus/)

+Both programs with their graphical user interfaces (GUI) are only currently available for Windows Operating Systems, althougth MaxQuant can run in UNIX enviroment with assistance of Mono.

 ## Contributing & QA

 Found a typo?
 Want to ask us anything?